-Did you know you can use your flexible spending account (FSA) or health savings account (HSA) dollars to purchase prescription eyeglasses, prescription sunglasses, and prescription contact lenses?
-You can use these funds for prescription eyewear, whether or not you have vision insurance.
+Use your Flexible Spending Account (FSA) or Health Savings Account (HSA) dollars to purchase prescription eyeglasses, prescription sunglasses, or prescription contact lenses at FramesDirect.com.
+Your prescription eyewear is eligible for these funds, whether or not you have vision insurance.
 And if you use your FSA or HSA debit card, you won't have to submit a reimbursement form to your insurance provider.
-For those who don't have an FSA or HSA debit card, getting reimbursed is easy.
+If you don't have an FSA or HSA debit card, getting reimbursed is easy.
 Below you'll find information on how to submit the reimbursement form to your provider.

 Generally, FSA & HSA allowances are available at the start of your "coverage period” and for most plans the "coverage period" is defined as one calendar year, beginning on January 1st.
 If you make regular contributions to an FSA/HSA from each paycheck, the balance will accrue over the year like any other type of bank account.

 Typically, FSA dollars must be used in the same "coverage period" (i.e., calendar year) that the money was put aside, and for most plans, the "coverage period" is defined as one calendar year ending on December 31.
 But some plans offer a grace period that allows you to use up to $500 of your remaining FSA dollars until March 15 of the following year, depending on your employer.
 You’ll lose any unused FSA funds once your coverage period expires.